 This might seem like an advantage for PropStream, but you could argue that most of this data isn’t necessary for finding a property or closing a deal.
 This information can be found for free using a site like Zillow if you were inclined to know something particular about a property, such as property tax history.

 DealMachine also has a robust Virtual Driving for Dollars feature, where you can use Google Street View to move around streets or neighborhoods precisely as you would in a car.
 (Save money on gas!)
 The property's condition on a virtual drive might not be as current as if you were physically driving, depending on how recently Google has updated their Street View photos (according to Business Insider, it’s anywhere from 1 to 3 years).
 This virtual option allows you to drive for dollars anywhere in the country, at any time, from your phone or laptop—a definite plus for DealMachine members.

 Another D4D feature DealMachine has that sets us apart is the ability to take photos of properties and add them to your leads while driving.
 Using property photos increases direct mail response rates.
 DealMachine’s Street Pic add-on generates a Google Street View image, so if you’re too busy to stop for the photo while driving, you can add the image after you’re done with your drive.
 PropStream does not offer this feature, but it does give you a satellite view of the property and can populate photos for some of the leads.

-PropStream gets the edge in how much property data is provided.
+PropStream gets the slight edge here based on providing slightly more data.
 However, the amount of information displayed could be overwhelming for newbies.

 DealMachine wins for driving functionality and user convenience with additional driving features, including Planned Route mode and Virtual Driving for Dollars.
 DealMachine is also the better option for quickly and efficiently adding multiple properties to your intended route.